Paleozoology: Quantitative paleozoology

 Another unit commonly used in quantitative paleozoology is biomass.
 Biomass is defined as the amount of tissue in an area or from a species.
 It is calculated by estimating an average weight based on similar modern species and multiplying it by the MNI.
 This yields an estimate of how much the entire population of a species may have weighed.
 Problems with this measurement include the difference in weight between youngsters and adults, seasonal weight changes due to diet and hibernation, and the difficulty of accurately estimating the weight of a creature with only a skeletal reference.
-It is also difficult to determine exact age of fossilized matter within a year or a decade, so a biomass might be grossly exaggerated or under exaggerated if the estimated time frame in which the fossils were alive is incorrect.
+It is also difficult to determine exact age of fossilized matter within a year or a decade, a biomass estimate might be grossly overstated or understated if the estimated time frame in which the fossils were alive is incorrect.

 A similar measurement to biomass is meat weight.
 To determine meat weight, MNI is multiplied by the amount of meat an individual is thought to have provided, then multiplied by the percentage of that meat thought to be edible.
 This gives an estimate of "pounds of usable meat" per individual which might have been harvested by prehistoric hunters.
 For example, a male Wapiti has an average weight of 400 kg, and in a particular study, the MNI of Wapiti was found to be 10.
 This would create a biomass of 4,000 kg.
 If the amount of edible meat is estimated at 50 percent, this would result in a meat weight of 2,000 kg.
 The biggest problem with this method is the debate over "percent of usable meat."
 Different views on which parts of a species are edible and which are not as well as whether or not primitive butchers would have been able to access and prepare different parts have led to controversy.